rust-lang/reference/src/types/closure.md

 ## Capture precision difference

-Composite types such as structs, tuples, and enums are always captured in its intirety, not by individual fields.
+Composite types such as structs, tuples, and enums are always captured in its entirety, not by individual fields.
 As a result, it may be necessary to borrow into a local variable in order to capture a single field:

 ```rust